gerbang-bayar/atome/README.md

 ## Usage

 ### Create Payment
 To create payment and get the payment URL to be redirected to.
-You can use service container or facade.

 ```php
 use GerbangBayar\Atome\Atome;